Dual basis: Introduction

-In a Cartesian frame, we have

 Existence and uniqueness

 The dual set always exists and gives an injection from V into V∗, namely the mapping that sends vi to vi.
 This says, in particular, that the dual space has dimension greater or equal to that of V.

 However, the dual set of an infinite-dimensional V does not span its dual space V∗.
 For example, consider the map w in V∗ from V into the underlying scalars F given by w(v_{i}) = 1 for all i.
 This map is clearly nonzero on all vi.
 If w were a finite linear combination of the dual basis vectors vi, say $w=\sum_{i\in K}\alpha_iv^i$ for a finite subset K of I, then for any j not in K, $w(v_j)=\left(\sum_{i\in K}\alpha_iv^i\right)\left(v_j\right)=0$, contradicting the definition of w.
 So, this w does not lie in the span of the dual set.

-The dual of an infinite-dimensional space has greater dimensionality (this being a greater infinite cardinality) than the original space has, and thus these cannot have a basis with the same indexing set.
+The dual of an infinite-dimensional space has greater dimension (this being a greater infinite cardinality) than the original space has, and thus these cannot have a basis with the same indexing set.
 However, a dual set of vectors exists, which defines a subspace of the dual isomorphic to the original space.
 Further, for topological vector spaces, a continuous dual space can be defined, in which case a dual basis may exist.